Better experience in portrait mode.

 Review 'SORE: WIFE FROM THE FUTURE': Tempted to Give a Perfect Score Dion Wiyoko - Sheila Dara (cr: Youtube Cerita Films)

-Kapanlagi.com - Author: Serafin Unus Pasi
+Kapanlagi.com - Writer: Serafin Unus Pasi

 'SORE: WIFE FROM THE FUTURE' is an adaptation of a web series of the same name that was released in 2017.